Frequently Asked Questions

 Should I move to Katy?

 The short answer is “probably”.
-One of the reasons we are planting this church is so that many of us who attend GBC and live in Katy (or west of the Beltway) will have a disciple-making church in our neighborhood.
+One of the reasons we planted this church is so that many of us who attended GBC and live in Katy (or west of the Beltway) needed a disciple-making church in our neighborhood.
 We raise our kids together, meet for supper every week, and want to devote ourselves to the apostles’ teaching, to the breaking of bread, to fellowship, and to prayer (Acts 2:42).
 We think this is easier to do when we live close to one another.
 Katy has a huge range of housing options, from low-cost apartments to lavish McMansions on acreage.
 Let us know if you have questions about specific neighborhoods in Katy.
 The restaurant scene here is incredible.
 Within a half-mile of my home (in Memorial Parkway), I have a food truck park, Indian food, an assortment of pizza and tacos, Thai, South African, Venezuelan, Danish, Vietnamese, and plenty more.
 Schools are better out here than in the city, although several of us homeschool together.
 Is Katy a type of the New Jerusalem?
 It seems likely.

 Are you a part of a denomination?